 The subject does not like to have the same particle as the object.
 Furthermore, options like には and にも which can indirectly refer to the subject are basically not used at all with ～を…～できる.
 Basically, we get the following basic structures.

-Another fact is that を is liked a lot when a phrase with できる is truly nominalized with something like こと or substantive noun.
-Otherwise, one can't really tell that the form of the potential or other added thing after it really makes that much of an impact.
+を is also liked a lot when a phrase with できる is with こと or a substantive noun.
 In short, a lot of verbs like を.
 Even so, there are some verbs like those with thought, emotion, and achieving that like が, which is the same for ～（ら）れる.
 With this said, this should give you a good understand of this case dilemma.

 North Korea is in the state of being able to fire a missile at any time.